Foundations and Peer Review: Time to Reconsider the Process?

 With that noted, some worry that the process could suffer from some of the same vulnerabilities that some journals are currently seeing in their own peer review processes.
 Perhaps most markedly, as scientists increasingly turn down invitations to participate in reviews because of constraints on their time, journal editors have expressed concern that the reviewers who are conducting these evaluations may not be putting aside enough time to provide a high quality analysis of a paper.
 If current trends continue with respect to the growth in the number of proposals that funders receive with no commensurate growth in funding, the system could experience some of the same problems facing journals.

 Finally, the conversation turned to outcomes of funded research and how well peer review identifies future successful work.
 The group discussed follow-on funding for the research, dissemination of results, citation of results by other researchers, and procurement of patent rights for inventions as potential measures of success.
 For example, impact measures of the Doris Duke Clinical Scientist Development Award (CSDA) were shared with the group.
 These awards are selected through a rigorous two-stage peer review process with panels of experts at each stage.
-It turns out that CSDA grantees selected by this process are much more successful at obtaining follow-on funding (larger research project grants from the National Institutes of Health) than matched unfunded CSDA applicants, indicating that the peer review process used to select CDSA recipients identified scientists who achieved greater research support as their careers progressed.
+It turns out that CSDA grantees selected through this process are much more successful at obtaining follow-on funding (larger research project grants from the National Institutes of Health) than matched unfunded CSDA applicants, indicating that the peer review process used to select CDSA recipients identified scientists who achieved greater research support as their careers progressed.

 Despite some shortcomings, most of the meeting participants agreed that peer review has served the community well.
 One person observed that peer review is like democracy in the famous quote from Winston Churchill: “No one pretends that democracy is perfect or all-wise.
 Indeed it has been said that democracy is the worst form of government except for all those other forms that have been tried from time to time.”